HueCodes/HueCodes.github.io/README.md

 Hi.
 Welcome to my developer portfolio.

 ## About me
 I'm an engineer who is interested in cybersecurity, networking, robotics and machine learning.
+I am currently pursuing a math degree.

 ## Projects
 - HTTP reverse proxy built in Rust